mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 :t 5
 ```

-You would would probably expect to see something simple and concrete, like `Number` or `Int`.
+You would probably expect to see something simple and concrete, like `Number` or `Int`.
 However, what we see is this:

 ```hs
 5 :: Num p => p